List of Non & Under-Represented Countries

 Non-represented Countries: member countries with no nationals currently working for FAO on a professional post under the Regular Programme budget.

-Antigua and Barbuda, Barbados, Bahrain, Belarus, Belize, Brunei Darussalam, Central African Republic, Chad, Cook Islands, Democratic P.R. of Korea, El Salvador, Eritrea, Federated States of Micronesia, Grenada, Kiribati, Kuwait, Lao People's Democratic Republic, Latvia, Lesotho, Libya, Maldives, Marshall Islands, Monaco, Montenegro, Myanmar, Nauru, Niue, Palau, Panama, Qatar, Saint Vincent and the Grenadines, Samoa, Sao Tome and Principe, Saudi Arabia, Singapore, Solomon Islands, South Sudan, Suriname, Swaziland, Timor Leste, Turkmenistan, Tuvalu, United Arab Emirates.
+Antigua and Barbuda, Bahrain, Barbados, Belarus, Belize, Brunei Darussalam, Central African Republic, Chad, Cook Islands, Democratic P.R. of Korea, El Salvador, Eritrea, Federated States of Micronesia, Grenada, Kiribati, Kuwait, Lao People's Democratic Republic, Latvia, Lesotho, Libya, Maldives, Marshall Islands, Monaco, Montenegro, Myanmar, Nauru, Niue, Palau, Panama, Qatar, Samoa, Sao Tome and Principe, Saudi Arabia, Singapore, Solomon Islands, South Sudan, Suriname, Swaziland, Timor Leste, Tuvalu, United Arab Emirates.